nchowning/dot_files/README.md

 These are my new dot files

 # TODO
-- Add SSH public keys
+- Install mac homebrew packages
 - Better user configuration (changing shell to zsh etc...)